MaryanGelle/Productivity/readme.md

 - ## Contact Us Page

-  - The Contact-us page is a very important part of my website as it directs the users and other companys to get in contact with our organisation.
+  - The Contact-us page is a very important part of my website as it directs the users and other companies to get in contact with our organisation.
   - It provides information that includes contact number and address.

-  - Google Map integration function is used to provide an accurate representation of our organisations location.
-It is interactive and user friendly.
+  - Google Map integration function is used to provide an accurate representation of our organization's location.
+It is interactive and user-friendly.

 <div align="center">
   <img src="assets/readme-images/contact.png" style="background-color: black" alt="Horizon Photo">